5 use cases where low latency is key for businesses

 3. The healthcare sector and surgeries

-The National University Healthcare System (NUHS) is leveraging Singtel's advanced 5G network to revolutionise surgical procedures through the use of Augmented Reality (AR) and Mixed Reality (MR).
+The National University Healthcare System (NUHS) is leveraging Singtel's advanced 5G network to transform surgical procedures through the use of Augmented Reality (AR) and Mixed Reality (MR).

 Equipped with Microsoft's Hololens 2, surgeons at NUHS can view patient scans, such as CTs and MRIs, in real-time holographic 3D.
 This technology allows for precise surgical planning and execution by providing an interactive, detailed view of the patient's anatomy.